 If this does not help, get advice.
 The Equality Advisory Support Service can offer telephone advice about what to do if you have suffered discrimination.
 The government also publishes a helpful leaflet about how to deal with discrimination in housing and other services.

-There is a time limit of six months on starting legal action against racial discrimination (time limits for other types of legal action may be much shorter, so you should never delay in getting advice if you think you may need to do this), but it may take some time for the case to come to the sheriff court where it will be heard.
+There is a time limit of six months on starting legal action against racial discrimination (time limits for other types of legal action may be much shorter, so you should never delay in getting advice if you think you may need to do this), but it may take some time for the case to come to the county court where it will be heard.
 If you win, the court may order the discrimination to end and the people who discriminated against you to pay compensation for any losses and a sum for injury to feelings.
 You may be made an offer to settle the case before it gets to court.